Best Online Master’s Programs in Data Science for 2024

 People with a degree in data science are among the most in-demand employees in the country.
 We mentioned earlier that “data scientist” has been Glassdoor’s top job for the past few years in terms of salary, the number of opportunities, and overall career satisfaction.
 Rounding out their top five, however, are other jobs in the data field, such as analytics manager and data engineer.

-Some of the largest companies in the world—Amazon, Google, Facebook—need people with data backgrounds.
-Jobs in this field pay well; the base salary for 2019 graduates of the University of Washington data science master’s program was between $91,000 and $186,000.
+Some of the largest companies in the world—Amazon, Google, Facebook—need people with data backgrounds, and jobs in this field pay well, with an average base salary of $108,020 in 2023.

 As mentioned above, many of these jobs require candidates to have at least a master’s degree, meaning you’ll have a definite edge over people whose data science education stopped at the bachelor’s level.
 Potential careers for people with a master’s in data science include: